Transantarctic Mountains

 The Transantarctic Mountains (abbreviated TAM) comprise a mountain range of uplifted rock (primarily sedimentary) in Antarctica which extends, with some interruptions, across the continent from Cape Adare in northern Victoria Land to Coats Land.
-These mountains divide East Antarctica and West Antarctica.
+These mountains divide East and West Antarctica.
 They include a number of separately named mountain groups, which are often again subdivided into smaller ranges.

-The range was first sighted by James Clark Ross in 1841 at what was later named the Ross Ice Shelf in his honour.
-It was first crossed during the British National Antarctic Expedition of 1901-1904.
+The range was first sighted by the sailors of the British Ross expedition in 1841 at what was later named the Ross Ice Shelf after expedition commander James Clark Ross.
+It was first crossed during the British National Antarctic Expedition of 1901–1904.